microsoft/pai/docs/upgrade/upgrade_to_v0.10.md

 ### Stop PAI Services

-Now we can stop all PAI Services:
+We stop all PAI Services:

 `./paictl.py service stop`

+Now the PAI is down, won't be able to access the PAI dashboard.

 ### Backup Data

+Data won't lost during the upgrade, the backup is optional but recommended.

 Now please login onto the master node, and backup the data for ETCD, Zookeeper and etc.
 Below is a list of directories should take care (please backup them):